opensafely-core/ehrql/docs/includes/generated_docs/schemas/tpp.md

     There are also duplicate events in the table that we need to better understand.

-    As a consequence, if you try to use the appointment table, you will see warnings when running your code locally, and failures when the GitHub action tests your code.
+    As a consequence, if you try to use the appointment table, you will see warnings when running your code locally, and failures if you try to run against real data.
 If you need access to the appointments data, please speak to your OpenSAFELY co-pilot.
 We will be considering projects on a case by case basis until it can enter the normal stable pool of data.